Valluvar Kottam - Tourist Attrctions of Tamilnadu

 The people visiting Valluvar Kottam are surprised to see the inscriptions on the bas-relief.
 All the 1330 verses are inscribed in the front-hall corridors so that those who can spend few hours in this building will be able to read the maximum number of verses.
 Every verse called “Kural” teaches you a moral value which should be imbibed for leading a life of dignity.

-The monument Valluvar Kottam is located exactly at the intersection of Kodambakkam Highway bridge and the College Road,Nungambakkam, Chennai.
-Come and know the heritage and culture which was documented some 2000 years back itself by way of paying a visit to the great monument "Valluvar Kottam".
+Valluvar Kottam is located exactly at the intersection of Kodambakkam Highway bridge and the College Road,Nungambakkam, Chennai.
+Come and know the heritage and culture which was documented some 2000 years back itself by paying a visit to the great monument "Valluvar Kottam".